GhaileneSouissi/device-collector/README.md

 ## Pipeline
 Before lauching the pipeline, make sure to have docker and sbt installed To launch pipeline : ./pipeline.sh
+Otherwise, use ./pipeline.sh simple, it will launch a preassmblied version of the API

 ```yaml
 pipeline: